plone/volto/packages/registry/docs/how-to-guides/register-an-add-on.md

 The `addons` key ensures the add-on's main default export function is executed, being passed the configuration registry.

 ## Via a configuration file

 The configuration file can be provided via an environment variable.
 You can use one of these two environment variables.

 -   `REGISTRYCONFIG`
 -   `VOLTOCONFIG`

-The value of the environment variable must point to a file that exists relative to the app folder (the one you pass to the instatiation of the Add-on Registry).
+The value of the environment variable must point to a file that exists relative to the app folder, that is, the one you pass to the instantiation of the add-on registry.
-You can pass also the full path of the file.
+You can also pass the full path of the file.

 For example, if your configuration file is named {file}`my-add-on-registry-config.js` and is located at the root of your add-on package, you would set your environment variable as shown.